Drift Fishing For Steelhead: Best Methods, Set-ups And Baits

 Baitcasting reels come in different forms and sizes to meet a variety of steelhead fishing situations.
 Smaller reels are suitable for smaller-sized rivers, whereas larger reels would be suitable for large rivers.

-Spinning Reels For Drift Fishing For Steelhead
+Spinning Reels For Drift Fishing

-Line For Drift Fishing For Steelhead
+Best Drift Fishing Lines For Steelhead

-Not many anglers realize this but thinner lines sink faster and do not get pushed around as easily by the current which allows you to get your bait down faster and then get a more controlled and better presentation.
+Not many anglers realize this, but thinner lines sink faster and do not get pushed around as easily by the current, which allows you to get your bait down faster and then get a more controlled and better presentation.

-Leaders For Drift Fishing For Steelhead
+The Drift Fishing Leader Setup Suitable For Steelhead

-With this setup, you can use a few different types of weights which I discuss below and you should adjust your leader size based on the conditions.
+With this setup, you can use a few different types of weights, which I discuss below, and you should adjust your leader size based on the conditions.

 Steelhead drift fishing leader setup

 This is a typical drift fishing leader setup for steelhead and can be used on almost any river.
+With this leader, you put the weight on the mainline.
+This is best if your mainline is clear or green.

 Improved Drift Fishing Rig For Steelhead

 This improved drift fishing steelhead rig is more stealthy and abrasion-resistant.
+It has a section of fluorocarbon leader above the lower leader, which hides the colored mainline.

 Swivels For Drift Fishing